On the Road……Martinez, and the John Muir House

 I stopped to ask directions and it was easy enough to find.
 I went a few miles south on Alhambra Avenue toward Highway 4 and there it was on the right, just past a Vietnamese nail salon and a Subway sandwich shop.

 John Muir is one of my all-time heroes.
-He’s up there with Bodhidharma, Gandhi, Emerson, Thoreau, Gary Snyder, Wendell Berry, Ed Abbey, Aldo Leopold, Cabeza de Vaca, and Velocio.
+He’s up there with Bodhidharma, Gandhi, Emerson, Thoreau, Gary Snyder, Wendell Berry, Ed Abbey, Aldo Leopold, Cabeza de Vaca, Charlie Chaplin, Walt Whitman, Muhammad Ali, and Velocio.

 So I was a little disappointed the historic landmark was closed for the day when I arrived.
 I just peered in, past the parking lot gate.
 The place felt a bit sad and ironic, surrounded by its suburban infrastructure.